joereynolds/life/docs/css-refactoring.md

 Why?

 You are doing two things here.
-  1. increasing specificity therefore making it harder to override
+  - Increasing specificity therefore making it harder to override
-  2. restricting your style only to `<a>` tags.
+  - Restricting your style only to `<a>` tags.
 If that is intentional, I would create a separate class instead.

 ### Convert inline-block to flex